Persona78/RealCamMI/README.md

 | Xiaomi Redmi Note 13 Pro 5G | garnet | ISOCELL HP3 200MP | Qualcomm SM7435 |
 | Ulefone Armor 25T Pro | — | Samsung S5KGN1 | MediaTek Helio G99 |

+Device-specific behaviour also exists for Samsung Galaxy S-series and Galaxy F-series devices (Edge Mode disabled to avoid glow/worm artefacts) and for generic device fingerprinting used to gate fork-specific code paths.
+Devices outside this list run the standard Open Camera code path unless explicitly fingerprinted.

 ---

 ## What's different from upstream Open Camera

-### 1. Multi-camera detection fix
+### 1. Multi-camera and physical-lens handling

-**File:** `CameraControllerManager2.java`
+**File:** `CameraControllerManager2.java`, `CameraController2.java`

-Stock Open Camera calls `CameraManager.getCameraIdList()` directly, which on Xiaomi/Qualcomm devices either omits real physical cameras hidden behind a logical multi-camera ID, or exposes virtual/depth/fusion camera IDs that can't actually be used — causing crashes or a misleading camera count.
+Upstream calls `CameraManager.getCameraIdList()` directly wherever a camera ID is needed.
+On Xiaomi/Qualcomm devices this either omits real physical sensors hidden behind a logical multi-camera ID, or exposes virtual/depth/fusion camera IDs that cannot actually be opened — causing crashes or a misleading camera count.

-This fork replaces that with a custom `buildCameraIdList()` that:
+This fork replaces direct calls with a pre-built, validated camera list and adds physical-lens awareness:

-- Expands logical camera IDs to their physical sub-camera IDs
+- `buildCameraIdList()` expands logical camera IDs to their physical sub-camera IDs, filters out virtual/depth/fusion IDs, and probes hidden physical cameras (IDs 2–9) specifically on Xiaomi and Ulefone devices
-- Filters out virtual, depth, and fusion camera IDs
-- Validates every candidate with `isRealCamera()` (rejects sensors with no pixel array, no focal length, or missing `BACKWARD_COMPATIBLE` capability) and `supportsVideoRecording()` (rejects IDs that don't advertise usable `MediaRecorder` output sizes)
+- `isRealCamera()` rejects sensors with no pixel array, no focal length, or missing the `BACKWARD_COMPATIBLE` capability
-- Probes hidden physical cameras (IDs 2–9) specifically on Xiaomi and Ulefone devices
+- `supportsVideoRecording()` rejects IDs that don't advertise usable `MediaRecorder` output sizes
+- `isHiddenCameraId()`, `findLogicalParentForPhysicalId()`, and `switchLens()` add explicit support for switching between physical sub-cameras (e.g. ultrawide/telephoto) behind a logical multi-camera ID — not present upstream
+- Lens type labelling (Macro detection via minimum focus distance) added on top of the Ultrawide/Telephoto thresholds reused from upstream's existing field-of-view logic

 ### 2. Zoom fix for Xiaomi Garnet

-**File:** `CameraController2.java`
+**File:** `CameraController2.java`, `Camera2Settings.java`

 The Qualcomm CamX HAL on Garnet ignores `CONTROL_ZOOM_RATIO` / `SCALER_CROP_REGION` during still capture (`IQSetupTriggerData() Fail to get zoom ratio, pZoomRatioData is NULL`), delivering a full-resolution unzoomed image regardless of the zoom level set in the preview.

-**Fix:** Software JPEG crop in `onImageAvailable()`:
+**Fix:** software JPEG crop in `onImageAvailable()`:

+- The requested zoom ratio is tracked separately (`camera_settings.current_zoom_ratio`) as each zoom request is issued, independent of whether the HAL applies it
 - The captured JPEG is decoded, cropped to the area corresponding to the active zoom ratio, and recompressed
-- Zoom ratio is read from `CaptureResult.CONTROL_ZOOM_RATIO` (updated every frame) instead of a cached value that can be stale during pinch-zoom gestures
+- Zoom ratio used for the crop is read from `CaptureResult.CONTROL_ZOOM_RATIO` (updated every frame) instead of a cached value that can be stale during pinch-zoom gestures
 - Crop centre offset fixed to correctly align with the image centre
+- A dedicated `CONTROL_ZOOM_RATIO` capture-request branch was added for Android 11+ devices that support it, alongside the legacy `SCALER_CROP_REGION` path

 ### 3. Custom tonemap curve profiles